deyavuz/ds105a-chess-investigation/README.md

 ---

-Work Distribution Strategy:

----

-🤖 Use of AI: (if we want to include our convos with ChatGPT/chatbots)
+### 🤖 Use of AI:
+We used the AI chatbot ChatGPT to work through some errors and problems in our code, additionally using it to generate AI images.